 Traditional imposter syndrome is the persistent feeling that you're a fraud — that your accomplishments are undeserved and it's only a matter of time before you're "found out."
 It's been studied for decades and, according to a widely cited review of the research, may affect up to 70% of people at some point in their lives.

 AI imposter syndrome takes this familiar pattern and supercharges it.
 Instead of comparing yourself to other people, you're comparing yourself to a machine that never gets tired, never forgets, and processes information at inhuman speed.
+This constant comparison with AI-savvy peers and machines alike becomes relentless.
 And the conclusion your anxious brain reaches isn't "AI is a tool" — it's "I was never good enough in the first place."
+This feeling intensifies when AI-assisted work triggers a nagging sense that your output is no longer genuinely yours — a pattern closely tied to anxiety about AI undermining authenticity.

-This is different from AI job loss anxiety (which is about external threat) or AI FOMO (which is about falling behind others).
+This is different from AI job loss anxiety (which is about external threat), fear of being replaced by AI (which is about career survival), or AI FOMO (which is about falling behind others).
 AI imposter syndrome is internal.
 It attacks your sense of self-worth.
 It makes you question whether your entire career was built on skills that a machine can trivially replicate.

 How It Sounds Inside Your Head